sbhumir/ProtractorJasmineDemo/README.md

 $ protractor .\conf\conf.js
 ```
 # Issues running protractor?
 Incase if protractor command is not recognized after installing it globally.
-Check the system path and add if the following paths do not exist under system environment variables
+Check the system path and add if the following paths do not exist under system Environment Variables
 ```python
 PATH: C:\Program Files\nodejs;
 C:\Users<<user>>\AppData\Roaming\npm;